May 5, 2019

 road.
 Not a good sign.
 Already I could feel myself

-getting aggravated.....the thought of all those people yelling
+getting aggravated.....the thought of all those people reviewing

-head.
-I pulled our small condo on wheels through the
+coming to a head.
+I pulled our small condo on wheels

 frequent, passing other spots that should be empty, but

 aren't.
-I make the last turn and as the tens of thousadns of
+I make the last turn and as the tens of thousands of

 lumens of light from our truck arced from right to left, where